|

-| Orchid Pests and Diseases - Damage from Environmental Effects |
+Orchid Pests and Diseases - Environmental Problems

-| Information assembled by Sue Bottom. |
+Information assembled by Sue Bottom

 Edema

-View More Images of Edema on Orchids
+View More Images

 Symptoms: Excess water is absorbed by the roots quicker than it is lost by the leaves, causing swelling of plant cells and producing a blister-like lesion.
 Occurs when plants watered during warm days and the nights turn cool or during periods of cool weather when water quantity and/or frequency is not reduced.

-Treatment: No treatment.
+Treatment: No treatment

 Prevention: Water early in the morning when nighttime temperatures drop below 65F.
 Reduce watering in the fall when plant growth slows.